kellymccauley/cavea-rules/README.md

-# cavea-rules
+# Cavea: Rules of the Stage

-The rules for the Cavea pen and paper RPG.
+The content, templates, and source code to build the rules documents for the Cavea pen and paper RPG.

 -----